-In compliance with the Federal Clean Air Act and the Commonwealth of Virginia Regulations for the Control and Abatement of Air Pollution, is authorized to construct and operate emergency engine gen-sets located at in accordance with the Conditions of this permit.
+In compliance with the Federal Clean Air Act and the Commonwealth of Virginia Regulations for the Control and Abatement of Air Pollution, is authorized to construct and operate emergency diesel engine generator sets (gen-sets)

-Amazon Data Services, Inc. 13200 Woodland Park Rd.
-Herndon, VA 20171 Registration No.: 74270
+Amazon Data Services, Inc. 13200 Woodland Park Road Herndon, VA 20171 Registration No.: 74207 located at in accordance with the Conditions of this permit.